 This record goes out with mad thanks to Andres Monzon, our curator and guide during our Colombia trip, and all the other artists and makers we worked with in Medellin.
 Much love to Hannah Martin, Amara Abdul Figueroa, Rita Elizalde-Crocker, Gustavo Gil, all the Fulbright cats, Marlon, Paco, Lola and Aureliano.
 Peeps is rad peeps.

-None other than Reuben Ingall aka DEAD DJ JOKE takes to Finnigan and Brother’s whatdoyoucallit single? our single?
+None other than Reuben Ingall aka PAV DUNDEE takes to Finnigan and Brother’s whatdoyoucallit single? our single?
 And gives it a little bit of everything good.